atk4/data/docs/unions.rst

    // Expression will not affect nested models in any way
    $unionPaymentInvoice->addExpression('name_capital', 'upper([name])');

-   // Union model can be joined with extra tables and define some fields from those joins
+   // UnionModel model can be joined with extra tables and define some fields from those joins
    $unionPaymentInvoice
       ->join('client', 'client_id')
       ->addField('client_name', 'name');